fbpx

 The Rocks

 This little gin bar is home to Sydney’s largest botanical collections.
 The 80+ juniper blends have been sourced from all corners of the globe and will sit alongside a wine list of old and new-world wines.
-The cocktail, gin and wine list are the results of a collaborative effort led by the venue’s Beverage Manager, Daniel Strahan and General Manager, Alex Rogerson.
-The original sandstone walls of Frank Mac’s will become home to the 120-person capacity bar, which flows from outdoor seating on George Street, across two levels and into a back courtyard.
+The cocktail, gin, and wine list is the result of a collaborative effort led by the venue’s beverage manager, Daniel Strahan, and general manager, Alex Rogerson.
+The original sandstone walls of Frank Mac’s will become home to the 120-person capacity bar, which flows from outdoor seating on George Street across two levels and into a back courtyard.
 The downstairs space feels cosy and intimate, with vintage leather banquettes, lounges, low tables and a fireplace.

 best bars sydney